 For more insights on accessing retirement funds, see Can I Cash Out My 401(k) While Still Employed?.

-Final Thoughts: Is a Solo 401(k) Right for You?
+Is a Solo 401(k) Right for You?

 Brickell Financial Group Pedro: Brickell Financial Group LLC (BFG) does not provide legal or tax advice.
 The information herein is general and educational in nature and should not be considered legal or tax advice.
 Tax laws and regulations are complex and subject to change, which can materially impact investment results.
 Brickell Financial Group LLC cannot guarantee that the information herein is accurate, complete, or timely.
 BFG makes no warranties with regard to such information or results obtained by its use, and disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.
 Consult an attorney or tax professional regarding your specific situation.